spryker/spryker-docs/_drafts/oryx/oryx-application-orchestration/oryx-application-environment.md

 {% info_block warningBox "" %}

-When you are using all environment variables directly, like `import.meta.env`, they may end up in your application bundle.
-This may leak confidential information to public if your application is deployed to a public internet, so make sure you are filtering your environment variables in the build step.
-For example, using `envPrefix` in Vite build config.
+When you are using environment variables directly, like `import.meta.env`, they may end up in your application bundle.
+This may leak confidential information to public if your application is deployed to a public internet.
+So make sure you are filtering your environment variables in the build step.
+For example, by using `envPrefix` in Vite build config.

 {% endinfo_block %}